Olical/lazy-array/README.md

 npm test
 ```

-Check the tests and source JSDoc for more information, but here's a quick example.
+Check the tests and source (`lazy-array.js`) JSDoc for more information, here's a quick example.

 ```javascript
 var larr = require('lazy-array');